louisjensen/cellular-automaton/README.md

 Assumptions or Simplifications:

+For the PredatorPrey, tickstoreproduce should always be bigger than the reproduction time because otherwise sharks will live too long.

 Known Bugs: We did implement Resource bundle, but for some unknown reason, resourcebundle creates error in Mac and Linux.
 On windows, it works fine.

+Extra credit:
-Extra credit: We simplified the cell class as much as we can.
+1. We simplified the cell class as much as we can.
 We minimized the number of variables within the cell class.

+2. We implemented alert buttons in GUI.

 ### Notes